 Truma Hot Water System Review

-Overall, I can’t say I’m that pleased with the Truma hot water system.
-If we could resolve the flame out issue it would get full marks, but we haven’t been able to do that just yet.
-There’s a heap of people online who have identical issues, and its not just related to our setup, or maintenance, or anything like that.
+I knew if we could resolve the flame out issue it would get full marks, but we lived with it going out for a long time, and even now, there’s a heap of people online who have identical issues; its not just related to our setup, or maintenance, or anything like that.

-I saw a video a while back that showed when you remove the plastic shroud the flame never goes out, which would suggest that it might be less of a wind issue and more of an air flow problem, but who knows.
+On another point, I saw a video a while back that showed when you remove the plastic shroud the flame never goes out, which would suggest that it might be less of a wind issue and more of an air flow problem, but I don’t really know.

 We’ll usually have a shower before it gets dark if its cold as its not much fun showering outdoors when its chilly, and that means we’ll flick the hot water on around 3PM, and shower sometime between 3:30 and 4:30PM, just before dinner.

-Overall, we love the fact that we can have hot water, and if we could resolve the flame out issue the Truma Hot Water System would get a much better review.
+Overall, we love the fact that we can have a hot water system, and if it weren’t for the flame out issue we lived with for many months, we’d have given this a really high rating from the get go.

 What do you use for hot water?
 How does it perform?